 4.2 NDT Management Service

-The NDT MnS can be requested by the NDT MnS consumer to model the behaviour of the network and generate the simulation/emulation output.
-The simulation/emulation capabilities provided by NDT MnS Producer can be invoked by the network intelligence and automation management functions (e.g. MDAF, AIML Inference Function, Intent Handling Function, etc.) playing the role of NDT MnS Consumer to support their intelligence and automation functionality.
+An NDT MnS can be requested by an NDT MnS consumer to model the behaviour of the network and generate analytical output, e.g., expected network behaviour.
+The modelled capabilities provided by the NDT MnS Producer can be invoked by the network intelligence and automation management functions (e.g. MDAF, AIML Inference Function, Intent Handling Function, etc.) playing the role of NDT MnS Consumer to support their analysis and automation functionalities.